Leonardo Puglisi

-Leonardo Puglisi (/pʌɡˈliːsi/ pug-LEE-see; born 12 November 2007) is an Australian journalist.
+Leonardo Puglisi (/pʌɡˈliːsi/ pug-lee-see; born 12 November 2007) is an Australian journalist.
 He is the founder of online news channel 6 News Australia.
 He lives in Melbourne, Victoria.

 Career

 Puglisi began his media career in 2019, founding what was then initially known as HMV Local News but rebranded in 2020 as 6 News.
 Puglisi first came to attention in 2020 when he covered the secretive demolition of a bell tower at Hawthorn West Primary School in Hawthorn, Victoria.

 He has been the subject of a number of conspiracy theories, including that he was a "front" for the Morrison government and that he was being funded by Rupert Murdoch.

-In 2025, Puglisi was nominated for Victoria Young Australian of the Year.
+Since April 2026, Puglisi has been a regular Crikey contributor.
+In July 2026, the ownership of 6 News was transferred to Puglisi from Atelier Puglisi Pty Ltd.